sinai-sawn-perez/azure-network-protocols/README.md

 <img src="https://github.com/user-attachments/assets/e1094451-e70a-4c5f-8714-d933980f8a21" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 In the Windows VM, filter for SSH traffic using Wireshark.
-Open PowerShell and "SSH into" the Ubuntu VM using its private IP address.
-Type commands and observe the SSH traffic in Wireshark.
+Open PowerShell in the Windows 10 VM and use SSH protocol to remotely access the Ubuntu VM using its private IP address.
+Notice as you execute commands the SSH traffic is revealed by Wireshark.
+In the example above, I create a text file containing the text "hi" in the Ubuntu VM from the Windows 10 VM Powershell.
 </p>
 <br />